Telekom Cup: 2015 Telekom Cup

+Description

 On 30 March 2015, it was confirmed that Bayern Munich, Borussia Mönchengladbach and Hamburger SV would participate, with a fourth team to be announced.
 The seventh edition will be held on 12 July 2015 at the Stadion im Borussia-Park.
 All games will be played in one day with less playing time.
 The fourth team to compete was decided later to be FC Augsburg.
 The rules changed for 2015, where a match will only last for 45 minutes instead of 60.